-Justification as the poor man’s lobster is really not that fair—to Monkfish or lobster.
+Justification as the poor man’s lobster is not fair to Monkfish or lobster.
 As a food source, Monkfish is a sustainable protein and an exceptionally healthy food choice that is high in nutritional value.
 It is also tasty.
 Prized amongst chefs worldwide as haute cuisine.
 It’s well-regarded for its versatility, utilized in various dishes—sauces, gravies, sushi, soups, and pasta—and as a main course—grilled, roasted, fried, or broiled.

 Monkfish, the Lophius americanus, is the most common nickname for what is officially known as the goosefish, a species of anglerfish that dwells on the bottom of the North Atlantic.
 In North America, its range is from the Gulf of St. Lawrence to North Carolina.
-It is considered a veracious predator that will devour pretty much any other bottom dweller that it can sink its razor-sharp teeth into, such as crabs, skates, lobsters, and other bottom crawling fish.
+It is considered a veracious predator that will devour almost any other bottom dweller that it can sink its razor-sharp teeth into, such as crabs, skates, lobsters, and other bottom-crawling fish.
 It even has a lure-shaped appendage sticking out of its head that attracts its prey if it is not ugly enough.

-Monkfish resemble a gigantic tadpole with its distinctive mouth filled with nasty teeth, a broad head, and tapered body.
+Monkfish resemble gigantic tadpoles, with distinctive mouths filled with nasty teeth, broad heads, and tapered bodies.
 They are a mottled shade of olive-green and chocolate-brown color on top with a whitish-colored underside.
 They can grow up to four feet and weigh fifty pounds.
 The rows of teeth grab, crush, and crunch anything within its grasp, and when hauled up in nets, it is wise to keep hands away from its mouth.

 Some may argue that Monkfish derived its nickname as the poor man’s lobster because of its low cost.
 True, fishmongers once joked that the demand for the freaky-looking fish was so low that they’d pay their customers to buy it.
 All of that changed with one taste.
 The tail meat of Monkfish is boneless and regarded for its dense, mildly sweet taste.
-Its firm texture and flavor is not only similar to lobster tail but scallops as well.
-Seared monkfish cheeks are a savored across Europe, and its liver and stomach are a delicacy in Asia.
-In Japanese restaurants, the liver is referred to as the sea’s foie gras, served as ankimo sashimi.
+Its firm texture and flavor are not only similar to lobster tail but scallops as well.
+Seared monkfish cheeks are savored across Europe, and its liver and stomach are a delicacy in Asia.
+In Japanese restaurants, the liver is called the sea’s foie gras, served as ankimo sashimi.

 The answer, in short, is yes.
 Wild-caught Monkfish is considered a smart seafood choice that is sustainably managed and responsibly harvested under U.S. and Canadian regulations.
 Once overfished in the 1980s and 1990s to meet the high demand of the Asian export market, in the early 2000s, Canadian and U.S. regulating agencies stepped in to manage the fishery.
 By 2013 stock assessments, the Monkfish had rebounded and is not overfished.

-Today, in the U.S., the monkfish fishery waters are divided into two management areas.
+In the U.S., the monkfish fishery waters are divided into two management areas.
 The Northern Fishery Management Area maintains the Gulf of Maine and northern Georges Bank.
 The Southern Fishery Management Area covers the lower portion of Georges Bank through the Mid-Atlantic Bight south to North Carolina.
-The species’ management includes such measures as annual catch limits, limited access permits, size limits, landing limits, managing habitats, and standards to reduce bycatch.
+The species’ management includes annual catch limits, limited access permits, size limits, landing limits, managing habitats, and standards to reduce bycatch.